 The Column B conditions you propose must be measurable, and include specific details that clearly determine the basis of their fulfilment.
 Examples include:

 The conditions precedent expiry date is the final date that all conditions precedent must be fulfilled or waived.
-The contract will automatically lapse if all conditions precedent are not fulfilled or waived by the conditions precedent expiry date.

 The delivery period (for example, seven years) of your contract will normally commence on the conditions precedent expiry date or an earlier date as nominated by you if all conditions are fulfilled earlier.
-To further understand the conditions precedent expiry date and how it influences the delivery schedule and the amount of abatement that can be delivered refer to the delivery schedule calculator.
+To further understand the conditions precedent expiry date and how it influences the delivery schedule and the amount of abatement that can be delivered refer to the

 About The Clean Energy Regulator